Baked onions (photo and recipe @ Jaci Goodman | Peri & Sons Onions).

 The Old Testament: In Numbers 11:5, the children of Israel lament the meager desert diet engendered by the Exodus.
 “We remember the fish, which we did eat in Egypt freely, the cucumbers and the melons and the leeks and the onions and the garlic.”

-Rome: Pliny the elder wrote of Pompeii’s onions and cabbages (excavators have even found gardens where onions were grown).
-He catalogued Roman briefs about the medical efficacy of the onion: to cure vision, induce sleep and heal maladies such as mouth sores, toothaches, dog bites, dysentery and lumbago.
-The Roman gourmet Apicius, credited with writing the first cookbook (it was a group effort in the 8th and 9th centuries C.E.), included many recipes with onions.
+Rome: Pliny the Elder wrote of Pompeii’s onions and cabbages (excavators have even found gardens where onions were grown).
+He cataloged Roman briefs about the medical efficacy of the onion: to cure vision, induce sleep and heal maladies such as mouth sores, toothaches, dog bites, dysentery, and lumbago.
+The Roman gourmet Apicius, credited with writing the first cookbook, in the 1st century C.E.
+Likely, Apicius was a pseudonym and the cookbook was a group effort.
+It included many recipes with onions.

 Native Americans: Strains of wild onion grew throughout North America, and were used raw, cooked, and as seasoning and syrups.
 Onions were also used in poultices, as an ingredient in dyes, even as toys.